r-grandorder/tri-hermes/en/pages/camelot.md

 Ahh!
 This bell!
 Sir Lancelot!
 This is the power of the great founder!

 **Cursed Arm:**
 My promise has been fulfilled!
-We advance! !
+We advance!!

 ---